piccolbo/superpipe/docs/blogpost.md

 ```
  [1] 4 4 1 1 2 1 4 2 2 4 4 3 3 3 4 4 4 1 2 1 1 2 2 4 2 1 2 2 4 6 8 2
 ```
 which is the same as `mtcars[["carb"]]`.
-You may be protesting that that's a very small difference, or you may be browsing Yahoo already.
-In the latter case, I've regretfully lost you, but in the former, bear with me a little longer. `%>%` unifies vector, list, data frame, matrix, and S3 and S4 object access.
+You may be protesting that that's a very small difference, but bear with me a little longer. `%>%` unifies vector, list, data frame, matrix, S3 and S4 object access.
 Yes, no more getting errors when using `[[]]` on S4 objects, enough of that.
-It works also on 2D data structures such as data frames and matrices, with the help of a couple of classes (credit @ctbrown for this idea).
+It works also on 2D data structures such as data frames and matrices, with the help of a couple of functions (credit @ctbrown for this idea).
 The default is column access.
 If, instead, row access is desired, one only needs to use the function `Row` as in

 ```r